Code-Institute-Submissions/s2project/README.md

 - [Bootstrap](http://getbootstrap.com/)
     - I Used bootstrap for easy and responsive layout throughout the site

+## Testing
+- All testing has been done through chrome and firefox aswell as mobile responsive features tested by       resizing the browser windows in both chrome and firefox

 ## Contributing
-  - The dataset comes from The Happy Planet Index
+- The dataset comes from The Happy Planet Index.

 - w3schools has been a good refrence site to refresh different codes and methods.

 - My tutor has been a great help and inspiration for this project.